 The doctor will examine your baby.
 The doctor may do tests, such as:

 Your baby will be treated in a hospital neonatal intensive care unit (NICU).
-Treatment usually lasts 3 to 10 days.
-It may last longer if the condition is severe.
-Treatment includes intravenous (IV) feeding, antibiotics, and a tube that goes in the nose to the stomach to remove extra fluids and gas from the intestine.
+Treatment usually lasts from several days to about 2 weeks.
+Treatment includes intravenous (I.V.) feeding, antibiotics, and a tube that goes in the nose to the stomach to remove fluids and gas from the intestine.

-If your baby does not get better with treatment or gets a hole in the intestine, he or she may need surgery.
+If your baby does not get better with treatment or gets a hole in the intestine, your baby may need surgery.
 Surgery usually means having two procedures weeks or months apart.
 The first surgery removes damaged parts of the intestine and may create a colostomy or ileostomy so that the intestine can heal.
 (With an ostomy, stool leaves the body through an opening in the belly and collects in a bag.)
-A second surgery will be done to close the ostomy so that stool can pass through the body normally again.
+A second surgery usually will be done to close the ostomy so that stool can pass through the body normally again.

-After treatment, your baby will be ready to leave the hospital when he or she is eating well and is not losing weight.
+After treatment, your baby will be ready to leave the hospital when they are eating well and are not losing weight.
 The nurse can show you how to feed and care for your baby at home.

 It is normal to feel overwhelmed when your baby has health problems.
 It can be stressful to watch a tiny newborn get medical treatment.
 You may feel frustrated if you can't hold your baby as often as you want or can't breastfeed your baby.
 It may help to talk about your feelings and concerns with a social worker or counsellor.
 Be sure to ask your baby's doctors about anything you don't understand.

-Feeding the baby breast milk from the mother or a donor may help prevent necrotizing enterocolitis.
+Feeding the baby breast milk may help prevent enterocolitis.